-We are a group of EVS volunteers working for the Infinite Opportunities Association Ngo in Sofia, Bulgaria.
-We are part of a European campaign focused on the protection of human rights and the spreading of European values on the internet.
+We are a group of ESC volunteers working for the Infinite Opportunities Association NGO in Sofia, Bulgaria.
+We are part of a European campaign focused on the protection of human rights and the spreading of values based on tolerance.
 This is our blog.
-Here you can find information about our experience in Bulgaria and other interesting news connected to the on-line tolerance platform.
-Sharing is Caring!
+Here you can find interesting articles on topics/stories we think are worth sharing with you!
+And remember: Sharing is Caring!

 BRUNEI AGAINST THE LGBTQ COMMUNITY

 The new law against the LGBTQ community: The small and oil-rich kingdom of Brunei, a British colony until 1984 with a population of just 450,000 people, is rarely discussed in the news.
 Unfortunately, the country located on the island of Borneo is now at the center of a human rights crisis.
 The first week of April 2019, a law that will punish homosexual relations, adultery, sodomy and rape with death by stoning will be implemented and the punishment is said to be ''witnessed by a group of Muslims".
 The new penal code was announced in May 2014 by the Sultan of Brunei, Hassanal Bolkiah, who also acts as the country's prime minister.
 In announcing the change, government's website quoted the Sultan saying that his kingdom ''does not expect other people to accept and agree with it, but that it would suffice if they just respect the nation in the same way that it also respects them''.
 The Sultan, who is one of the world’s richest leaders with a personal wealth of about $20bn and has held the throne since 1967, described the implementation of the new penal code as ''a great achievement'', as a form of ''special guidance'' from God and as ''part of the great history'' of Brunei.